 In this state, the card's data and keys can be erased by calling the CLEAR CARD command.
 This command will physically erase the EEPROM memory except for the IC code and manufacturer file.

-Once the manufacturer fuse has been blown the manufacturing state will be terminated, thus there is no possibility of resetting the card back into the manufacturing state.
+Once the manufacturer fuse has been blown and the manufacturing state has thus been terminated, there is no possibility of resetting the card back into the manufacturing state.

 2.2.
 Personalization State